 - Prerequisite courses in progress must be completed by the end of Calvin College’s second summer session with a minimum grade of a C.

-- Enrollment in the upper division nursing major is also contingent upon successful completion of a criminal background check, fingerprint check and drug screen.
+- Enrollment in the upper division nursing major is also contingent upon successful completion of a criminal background check and drug screen.

 It is important to note that completion of the pre-nursing courses and achievement of the minimum criteria does not guarantee admission into the nursing major.
 Enrollment in the final two years is limited and thus the admission process is selective.